 Q: How does my application connect to a Dedicated HSM?

-You use Gemalto provided HSM client tools/SDK/software to perform cryptographic operations from your applications.
-The software is available at the Gemalto customer support portal.
-Customers using the Dedicated HSM service are required to be registered for Gemalto support and have a Customer ID that enables access and download of relevant software.
+You use Thales provided HSM client tools/SDK/software to perform cryptographic operations from your applications.
+The software is available at the Thales customer support portal.
+Customers using the Dedicated HSM service are required to be registered for Thales support and have a Customer ID that enables access and download of relevant software.

 Q: Can an application connect to Dedicated HSM from a different VNET in or across regions?